 | Global Schools Prize - Finalists |

-Founded in 1990 by a small group of Buddhist nuns who built the first classroom and dormitory with their own hands to shelter 20 orphaned girls, DWS today serves over 1,000 students from 68 of Thailand's 76 provinces.
-The statistics tell a profound story: 95% of students are underserved, 80% live below the poverty line, 40% are orphaned or abandoned, 20% are survivors of abuse, and 20% are at risk of trafficking.
-Many arrive from remote Hill Tribe communities, Myanmar, and Laos carrying deep trauma.
+Founded in 1990 by a small group of Buddhist nuns who built the first classroom and dormitory with their own hands for 20 marginalized girls, DWS today serves over 1,000 students from 68 of Thailand's 76 provinces.
+The statistics tell a profound story: 95% of students are underserved, 80% live in poverty, 40% are orphaned or abandoned, 20% are survivors of abuse, 20% are at risk of trafficking—and most have multiple overlapping vulnerabilities.
+Many arrive from remote Hill Tribe communities, carrying deep trauma.

 The school's name captures its mission perfectly—Dhammajarinee means "a woman who follows the path of righteousness," and Witthaya means "knowledge."
 This philosophy lives in every aspect of daily life.
 Twice-daily meditation and yoga sessions help students heal from trauma and cultivate inner peace.
 A comprehensive ethics curriculum weaves character development through cognitive reasoning, moral judgment, civic values, and personal ethics.
 Students take ownership of their campus, clean together daily, and participate in an active student council where every voice matters—from grade-one class presidents to high school leaders addressing full assemblies.